-Generally, only small producers and royalty owners can claim percentage depletion for any oil or gas well.
-However, if you are not a small producer or royalty owner, you may be able to claim percentage depletion for the following items.
+Generally, only independent producers and royalty owners can claim percentage depletion for any oil or gas well.
+However, if you are not an independent producer or royalty owner, you may be able to claim percentage depletion for the following items.